 2. #Avarques

 All Spaniards have them on their feet.
-With a family resemblance to our espadrilles, these leather-strapped sandals were once worn by shepherds, their soles made from old tires.
-Originally from Menorca, they are known as menorquinas in the rest of Spain.
+With a family resemblance to our espadrilles, they are sandals with leather straps, once worn by shepherds and with soles made from old tires.
+Originally from Menorca, they are known as menorquines in the rest of Spain.
 Even the royal family wears them!

 3. #Caldereta